RunDevelopment/eslint-plugin-clean-regex/docs/rules/optimal-lookaround-quantifier.md

 # `optimal-lookaround-quantifier`

-Disallows the alternates of lookarounds the end with a non-constant quantifier.
+Disallows the alternatives of lookarounds the end with a non-constant quantifier.

 Fixable: `no` <br> Recommended configuration: `"error"`